 For some signal detection tasks, the program may require a very accurate time.
 There are some time references in the longwave part of the radio spectrum, which you may receive and decode with Spectrum Lab.
 Even more accurate timing than with a longwave time signal is possible with a GPS receiver with sync output ('PPS').
 Thus, the time signal decoder described in this document has become slightly outdated.

-Some decodable time signal transmitters are:
+Some decodeable time signal transmitters are:

 Next, start the Time Signal Decoder by opening it's control window (from SpecLab's main menu (Components..Time Signal Decoder).
 A window like the one shown above should appear.

 Wait for at least two minutes until you get a valid display of the decoded time and date.
 The decoder should then display which of the transmitters is being received (DCF or MSF).
 It's not necessary to select the transmitter manually.

 while the time signal decoder is active,